discordjs/guide/guide/creating-your-bot/parsing-mention-arguments.md

 	// However the first element in the matches array will be the entire mention, not just the ID,
 	// so use index 1.
 	const id = matches[1];

-	// Now just get the User with the ID and return that. return client.users.get(id);
+	return client.users.get(id);
 }
 ```